 Her wound was not meaningless.
 It was, in fact, essential on the path of her soul.

 Knowing this, she could look at her past in a new way.
 She could unhook from the feelings of unworthiness that had clouded her being.
 She could see that her experiences had been essential for her path.
 Now, it was time to claim the fruits of her experience.
 Now, it was time to let herself offer the world the gift of being able to see into the hearts and minds of those around her.
 She could shed her own cloak of invisibility, and not just see, but let herself be seen as well.

 Some of us might have gone through similar experiences as Allison.
 Like her, we might have grown up feeling invisible, feeling unseen.
 We might have carried this hurt with us for decades, and felt like victims.
 But like Allison, if we can see our Soul Wound can be a portal to our own unique Soul Gift, then we can see that the muck was necessary to give rise to the lotus.

 Now, we can not just see, we can start letting ourselves be seen.
 That means revealing parts of who we are, and consciously unhooking from always listening, always observing.
 That ability served us well once upon a time.
 But now, we have to decide to shed the old and let our new skin show.

 We have come to the point where we can pick out the jewel from the undergrowth of our experiences.

 As an empath, this is sometimes hard for me to remember, this visceral understanding I felt when I read Allison’s story.
 My wound and my gift are closely tied together, and I have to unravel the skein to see that my reactions at feeling unseen today are based on my feelings of long ago.
 I don’t need to hide any longer.
-I have learnt what I needed to learn, and the next step in my journey is not just to offer others the gift of being seen, but also offer myself the gift of taking off my cloak.
+I have learned what I needed to learn, and the next step in my journey is not just to offer others the gift of being seen, but also offer myself the gift of taking off my cloak.